2nd Test: Shardul injury may bring Ashwin back on radar as India aim for better batting show | Sports-Games

 With Thakur being all but ruled out of the upcoming match, Kohli might have to revisit his 4-1 bowling combination which can't be cast in stone considering the lean nature of his team's lower-order batting.

-London has been recording a maximum temperature of 24 degrees with an average temperature around 14 degrees.
+London has been recording a maximum temperature of 24 degrees with average temperature around 14 degrees.

-It would be interesting to see if England retains a green top as they did in 2018 when Indian batting collapsed twice in two days and all-rounder Chris Woakes walked away with the honors.
+It would be interesting to see if England retain a green top like they did in 2018 when Indian batting collapsed twice in two days and all-rounder Chris Woakes walked away with the honours.

 There is every possibility that Rory Burns could be replaced by Haseeb Hameed, who scored a hundred opening the innings for the Combined Counties against Indians in the tour game last month.